AspireOne/GemiTARS/README.md

 - When gemini live api returns text -> send it to elevenlabs -> stream back it's audio chunks directly to the ESP32
 - If no sound is detected / no reply is coming, time out and return to passive listening mode

+note:
+A user cannot interrupt TARS while he is thinking (PROCESSING) or speaking (SPEAKING).
+If the user says "Stop" or "Wait, I meant something else," the microphone is effectively off.
+This is a current decision and might be changed in the future.

 ### 1. Passive Listening State

 - The **Processing Hub** (server) continuously monitors audio streams from the ESP32 for the wake word "Hey, TARS!"